 Local government officials interested in engaging with active citizens within a “shared administration” framework, in order to facilitate the collective care of the material and immaterial common goods in their communities.
-Professionals interested in managing common goods in an economically sustainable way, creating opportunities for local development and increased wellbeing.
+Professionals and community members interested in managing common goods in an economically sustainable way, creating opportunities for local development and increased wellbeing.

 The third national SIBEC course will begin in April 2018.
 For details on this course and all of SIBEC’s current activities, visit the school’s website at www.sibec.eu

 For additional information, please contact: Ilana Gotz: email@example.com